gersongerardcruz/animal_face_classification/README.md

 ## Project Information

-This is primarily a project meant for fun and learning because who doesn't love looking at cute animals while learning?
+This is primarily a project meant for fun and learning because who doesn't love looking at cute animals while doing work?

-On a more serious note, this project uses a Keras Sequential model, tuned with Keras Tuner, to classify animal faces into three categories: cat, dog, and wildlife.
-Training and validation images were downloaded from Kaggle's [Animal Faces Dataset](https://www.kaggle.com/datasets/andrewmvd/animal-faces).
-Images were stored locally and their file paths were stored in an SQLite database so that the training and deployment scripts can acess the database to get image file paths and feed them to the model.
-This is done to simulate cloud environments, where we store the locations of objects in a database like AWS RDS, while storing the actual objects in AWS S3 buckets.
+On a more serious note, this project uses a Keras Sequential model, fine-tuned with KerasTuner, to classify animal faces into three categories: **cat, dog, and wildlife**.

+Training and validation images were downloaded from Kaggle's [Animal Faces Dataset](https://www.kaggle.com/datasets/andrewmvd/animal-faces).The images were stored locally and their file paths were stored in an SQLite database so that the training and deployment scripts can acess this database to get image file paths and feed them to the model.
+This is done to **simulate cloud environments, where we store the locations of objects in a database like AWS RDS, while storing the actual objects in AWS S3 buckets**.

 To serve the model, the project uses Streamlit for the frontend connected with FastAPI in the backend.
-An additional feature of the project is to recommend similar images based on the prediction of the model by accessing the SQLite database and displaying images with the same label.
+Users are able to upload an image and have the model serve its prediction.
+In addition, the project can also recommend and display similar images based on the prediction of the model by accessing the SQLite database and displaying images with the same label.

-While this project is an educational one, I found that there is value to be derived from the use of animal classification models because are important because they have a wide range of applications in various fields such as wildlife conservation, animal behavior analysis, animal ecology, and animal identification.
+While this project is an educational one, I found that there is value to be derived from the use of animal classification models because they have a wide range of applications in various fields such as wildlife conservation, animal behavior analysis, animal ecology, and animal identification.

 ## Business Value